 - Now, select cell D10 where we want Excel to predict our autofill data.
 Press ALT + 🔽 on your keyboard.
 A list of predictions is shown just under the cell.
 From there, you can choose your desired word.

-- Afterwards, just click on the word that you want to insert or move the Down Arrow Key on your keyboard to select it, then press Enter to select it.
+- Afterward, just click on the word that you want to insert or move the Down Arrow Key on your keyboard to select it, then press Enter to select it.

 You can perform this method using your mouse too.
 Select the cell where you want to get your data.
 Then right-click on your mouse and from the appeared options, select Pick From Drop-down List.